DumahX/edit-registration-date/readme.txt

 This plugin adds a Registration Date field to the Edit User page which allows administrators to change the date that the user has registered to the site.
 Administrators can also change their own registration date when editing their profiles.

 == Changelog ==
+= 1.0.2 =
+* Fix problem with internal auto-deployer.

+= 1.0.1 =
+* Bump WP compatibility.

 = 1.0.0 =
 * Initial release of Edit Registration Date.

-= 1.0.1 =
-* Bump WP compatibility.